 Basic Approach and Policy

-Based on the "Policy of Risk Management and Crisis Response" and related rules, the Olympus Group develops global risk management systems, undertaking risk management from the perspective of both "offense" through active and sound risk taking leading to sustainable growth and value creation for the Company and "defense" to prevent illegalities and accidents.
+The Olympus Group implements risk management initiatives to realize its basic management policies, which include its Corporate Philosophy and management strategy.
+Specifically, based on the "Policy of Risk Management and Crisis Response" and related rules, the Olympus Group undertakes risk management from the perspective of both "offense" through active and appropriate risk taking leading to sustainable growth and value creation for the Company and "defense" to prevent illegalities and accidents.

 A crisis management process has also been established to minimize the impact of unforeseen incidents on corporate value.